 Lithium carbonate and anticonvulsant medications prove useful in controlling mood swings and impulsivity.

-Anticonvulsants tested for BPD include Lamotrigine, Carbamazepine, and Oxcarbazepine.
+Anticonvulsants tested for borderline personality disorder include Lamotrigine, Carbamazepine, and Oxcarbazepine.
 But remember, mood stabilizers, however compelling, should be taken alongside psychotherapy treatments.

 Can someone with BPD ever be happy?

 People with borderline personality disorder feel emotions at high intensities, so yes, they can be overly happy.
-As for being truly happy and content, borderlines can learn how to regulate their emotions and actions healthily through therapy.
+As for being truly happy and content, people with the illness can learn how to regulate their emotions and actions healthily through therapy.

 There are nine distinct symptoms found in most BPD patients.
 BPD patients fear abandonment and rejection, intense feelings of anger, and emotional mood swings.
 As a result, they also have a history of unstable relationships.

-Chronic feelings of emptiness, self-destructive and impulsive actions, and self-harm are also symptoms that BPD patients exhibit.
+Chronic feelings of emptiness, self-destructive and impulsive actions, and self-harm are also symptoms that borderline personality disorder patients exhibit.
 They also have a vague sense of self and can thus be out of touch with reality and even paranoid.

 If you have these symptoms, immediately seek the help of a medical professional.